3scale/Test-APIcast/README.md

 # DESCRIPTION

-Test::APIcast is ...
+Test::APIcast is testing framework for the APIcast gateway.

 # LICENSE

-Copyright (C) Michal Cichra.
+Copyright (C) Red Hat Inc.

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This library is free software; you can redistribute it and/or modify it under the terms of Apache License Version 2.0.

 # AUTHOR

-Michal Cichra <michal@cichra.cz>
+Michal Cichra <mcichra@redhat.com>